-High-quality Lintongs differentiate themselves from other Sumatran coffees in their clean mouthfeel and slightly brighter acidity.
-In contrast with Mandehlings, Lintongs have a medium body but retain notes of dark chocolate and fresh earth.
-We suggest you give them a try if you’ve been a fan of Mandehlings but are looking for a twist.
+High-quality Lintongs differentiate themselves from other Sumatran coffees with their clean mouthfeel and particularly bright acidity.
+Compared to Mandehlings, Lintongs tend to have a more medium body, while still retaining notes of dark chocolate and fresh earth.

 Cupping notes: Plum, kumquat, molasses; tart acidity, syrupy body.